valhuber/ApiLogicServer/api_logic_server_cli/docs/index.md

 ### Quick Evaluation - _no install_

-You can avoid any install by exploring this [Codespaces](sample project).
-This will enable to run the app, and customize / debug it using VSCode - all in your Browser.
+You can avoid install hassles by exploring this [Codespaces Sample Project](https://github.com/ApiLogicServer/ApiLogicProject#readme).
+This will enable you to run the app, and customize / debug it using VSCode - all in your Browser.
+We think you'll find Codespaces pretty amazing - check it out!

 ### Local Install